How Can REITs Fit into Your Financial Plan?

 There are certain advantages to investing in REITs over physical property: compared to physical property, REITs are highly liquid because they’re traded on the stock exchange.
 REITs also allow investors to hold partial ownership across several properties instead of having to buy whole properties, reducing the risk of concentrating too much of their wealth in any single property.

 These features make REITs a convenient way to invest in real estate.
-But, how do they compare against other asset classes, such as stocks and bonds?
+But how do they compare against other asset classes, such as stocks and bonds?
 Below, we cover how REITs can fit into your financial plan:

-Adding REITs to a portfolio that also contains stocks and bonds allows investors to diversify their investments: it introduces an additional asset class on top of stock and bonds and exposes a portfolio to different types of real estate.
+Adding REITs to a portfolio that also contains stocks and bonds allows investors in Singapore to diversify their investments: it introduces an additional asset class on top of stock and bonds and exposes a portfolio to different types of real estate.
 Ultimately, this diversification across asset classes and real estate types helps investors balance risk in their portfolio.

 As an asset class, REITs are generally less volatile than stocks: unlike stocks that expose investors to company returns, REIT returns reflect real estate returns, which generally fluctuate less than company returns.
 But, REITs are more volatile than bonds: unlike bond yields, which are fixed, REIT dividends can fluctuate based on economic conditions and the decisions of the REIT’s managing company.
 For example, a REIT manager might increase a REIT's value by improving the occupancy and rental rates of existing properties or by acquiring and selling properties.